mfikes/ambly/README.md

 In `ambly/ObjectiveC/Ambly Demo` run `pod install`.

-Open the `Ambly Demo.xcworkspace` in Xcode and run it in the simulator or on a device.
+Open the `Ambly Demo.xcworkspace` in Xcode and run the app in the simulator or on a device.

 ### REPL